kfuture2024/code-campus-level1/README.md

 - Check flex box.
 [CSS Flex box](https://www.w3schools.com/css/css3_flexbox.asp)
 - You can use any html tags and you can nest as you wish

+# Task 4
+- You may try to place the boxes on top-left, top-right, center, bottom etc.
+- You may also try to make the boxes transparent, blurr etc.

 ### Note:
 Explore as much as possible.
 Post all your outputs.